ginstrom/intelligence-horizon-novel/chapters/03_signs-and-portents.md

 "There's a threshold," I explained, highlighting the critical point on my charts.
 "A cognitive boundary beyond which people stop behaving like... like themselves.
 They become detached, distant, and then they simply vanish.
 Everyone who has disappeared was operating beyond this Intelligence Horizon."

-Lydia studied the data with rapid processing speed that made her thoughts visible as micro-expressions across her face.
+Lydia studied the data with rapid processing speed, brief flickers of uncertainty crossing her features, before settling into that unnerving calm—a subtle reminder of the woman she had been, grappling momentarily with the decision she had already made.
 I watched her work through the implications, hoping to see recognition, concern, or at least curiosity about the pattern I had discovered.

 Instead, she nodded with calm acceptance.
 "Your analysis is thorough, as always.
 But I think you may be misinterpreting the significance of what lies beyond that boundary."